Difference Between Hosted PBX and SIP Trunking – A Buyers Guide

 Business communication has evolved rapidly to meet the requirements of ever-changing enterprise needs to facilitate seamless communication and collaboration.
 When choosing the right business communication tools, people without technical backgrounds may think terms like Hosted PBX Software and SIP trunking are interchangeable.
 However, both options have distinguished features along with specific pros and cons.

 Hosted Private Branch Exchange (PBX) and Session Initiation Protocol (SIP) trucking are two prominent players in the world of virtual enterprise communication.
 Both business telecommunication systems bring unique features with different approaches to achieve the goal of providing seamless VoIP systems for the business.
-If you have been in the dilemma of choosing between these two as the best fit for your business requirement, here are a few pointers exploring various aspects of Hosted IP PBX Software and SIP trunking to help you understand the fundamentals of both and make an informed decision.
+If you have been in the dilemma of choosing between these two as the best fit for your business requirement, here are a few pointers exploring various aspects of Hosted PBX System and SIP trunking to help you understand the fundamentals of both and make an informed decision.

 Hosted PBX refers to the PBX telephone system that uses one network to facilitate multiple telephone lines and the services are hosted in the cloud.
 For phone system PBX, the service provider offers their branch exchange network, technical infrastructure, and maintenance services of the system to provide professional customer service for enterprises.